 Google Groups - lets you enhance your internal communication within the University.
 You can participate in online discussions with your co-workers and reach a large number of people at the same time within the campus.

 Google Hangouts - You can use Hangouts to send messages, make voice and video calls, and share photos.
 Hangouts are synced automatically across devices, so you can start a Hangout on your computer and continue on another device, like your phone.
-Now with guest access.

 Google Sites - for creating websites.
 It lets you embed all sorts of rich content like presentations, videos, documents, calendars, or photo slideshows from your other Google projects within a website without the need to know any complicated HTML or CSS.